hpi-swa-teaching/SqueakHistory/README.md

 Tools > Browser > versions
 ```
 ####Top-Contributers
 You can display the people with the most changes on the Transcript.
-With the full `History` loaded is can last about one hour.
+With the full `History` loaded is can last about one hour:
 ```smalltalk
 History instance writeContributorsToTranscript
 ```